ISO 27001 Monitoring & Review Phase

 The PDCA (Plan-Do-Check-Act) cycle is a continuous improvement methodology that involves four key stages: planning an objective and the necessary processes, implementing the plan, monitoring and evaluating the results, and acting on the findings to make necessary adjustments.

-Quality Cycle Diagram
+Quality Cycle Diagram of Plan, Do, Check, Act

 The cycle ensures that processes are continually reviewed and improved over time.